-As of December 31, 2016, we had \$693.7 million of outstanding indebtedness, which had an annualized interest cost of 2.70% under the terms of our debt, excluding fees (such as fees on undrawn amounts and amortization of upfront fees) and giving effect to the swap-adjusted interest rate on our 2019 Convertible Senior Notes.
-As of December 31, 2016, the interest rate on our 4.50% Convertible Senior Notes due 2019, or the 2019 Convertible Senior Notes, as adjusted to give effect to the interest rate swaps, was three-month London Interbank Offered Rate, or LIBOR, plus 286 basis points.
+As of December 31, 2017, we had \$716.8 million of outstanding indebtedness, which had an annualized interest cost of 3.34% under the terms of our debt, excluding fees (such as fees on undrawn amounts and amortization of upfront fees) and giving effect to the swap-adjusted interest rate on our 2019 and 2022 Convertible Senior Notes.
+As of December 31, 2017, the interest rate on our 2019 Convertible Senior Notes, as adjusted to give effect to the interest rate swaps, was three-month London Interbank Offered Rate, or LIBOR, plus 286 basis points and the interest rate on our 2022 Convertible Senior Notes was three-month LIBOR plus 237.2 basis points.

-For us to cover these annualized interest payments on indebtedness, we must achieve annual returns on our investments of at least 1.1%.
+For us to cover these annualized interest payments on indebtedness, we must achieve annual returns on our investments of at least 1.4%.
 Since we generally pay interest at a floating rate on our debt, an increase in interest rates will generally increase our borrowing costs.
 We expect that our annualized interest cost and returns required to cover interest will increase if we issue additional debt securities.